 Have your reusable bag in your car or in your bag.

-This will prevent you from getting a disposable plastic bag if, for example, you randomly decide to stop by the farmer’s market.
+This will prevent you from getting a disposable plastic bag if, for example, you randomly decide to stop by a shop.

 Keep it always close to your door so you will be able to see it every time you are going somewhere.

-Check your local second-hand stores, or purchase online some great reusable bags, like these ones.
+Check your local second-hand stores, or purchase online some great reusable bags, like these ones (link to Amazon).

 2. Stainless steel water bottle